 Once the procedure is done, you will be able to go home shortly.
 The periodontist prefers to keep the patient under observation for an hour or two.

 As you are under anaesthesia’s influence, it is essential to have someone with you.
 Also, do not drive your way back home.

 How Long Will it Take to Recover after Gum Graft Surgery?

 The word ‘surgery’ gives us goosebumps, but this is a quick and straightforward recovering surgery.
 It is seen that most of the patients are completely recovered and back to regular activities within 1-2 weeks.

 As there are cuts and stitches inside the mouth, there may be some discomfort and soreness for 2-3 days.
 But one can start chewing after a week.

-The most important precaution that should be taken during the healing phase is maintaining good oral hygiene.
+The most important precaution that should be taken during the healing phase is maintaining good dental hygiene.
 Other precautions are:

 - After gum grafting, you have to avoid brushing for better recovery.
 The teeth and gums should be kept clean with the help of medicated mouth rinse.